Breech Baby and Moxibustion

 It is common for 3-4% of babies to be in breech position towards the end of pregnancy.
 Currently, most breech babies will be born via Caesarean section.
 Many mothers would prefer to birth naturally whenever possible.

-The use of moxibustion has been documented in Chinese Medicine for centuries as a natural method to turn breech babies.
+The use of moxibustion has been documented in Chinese Medicine for centuries as a natural method to possibly turn breech babies.
 Moxibustion for turning a breech baby involves using a burning moxa (mugwort) stick to stimulate and warm a specific point on the mother’s small toe.
-Specific home treatments techniques are also taught to Bing’s Natural Health clients as required.
+Specific home treatments techniques may also taught to assist the process.

 Baby is in breech position 7 days prior to the due birth date.
 An ultrasound scan is scheduled for the day before the due date to determine if c-section is necessary.